vrasneur/udacity-deep_learning/README.md

 # udacity-deep_learning
-Jupyter notebooks (with some answers) used during the Google Deep Learning MOOC
+Jupyter notebooks (with answers) used during the Google Deep Learning MOOC

 The goal of this MOOC is to complete all the assignments in the "tensorflow/examples/udacity" directory of tensorflow